GangstaTeam/GangstaPatch/README.md

         - Game is calling malloc/free each frame even when rendering basic scene and using memory allocator will re-use already allocated pages and prevent calling system functions.
         - If you're having frametime spikes you might consider enabling this.
     - Controlling sniper rifle zoom with mouse wheel.
+    - Option to change Refresh Rate.
+    - Option to change Vertical Synchronization.
 - Fixes
     - 3D Audio causing pitch changes.
     - Auto Player/Vehicle Tape not been saved between game sessions.